consilience/laravel-odoo-api-client/README.md

   For example, specifying the list of fields to retrieve for a `read` has new structures introduced for versions 7, 8 and 10.
-  The client class is also going to star getting a bit cumbersome at this point, so moving some of the XML-RPC sepcific stuff (message creation, data conversion) would be best moved to a separate connction class).
+  The client class is also going to star getting a bit cumbersome at this point, so moving some of the XML-RPC specific stuff (message creation, data conversion) would be best moved to a separate connection class).
+* Positional parameter builder helper.